 During 2024-25 a priority was agreed to increase feedback received from individuals using our service, which was only being received in writing or digitally using the iWantGreatCare system covering all our clinical and therapeutic services.
-This information is shared across the hospice to the relevant teams and is monitored by the Individual Experience Management Group (IEMG) and reported to Care & Quality Committee on a quarterly basis.
+This information is shared across the hospice to the relevant teams and is monitored by the Individual Experience Management Group (IEMG) and reported to Care & Quality Committee on a guarterly basis.
 However, we didn't have regular, real-time verbal feedback which would be beneficial to the transformation of our services.
+What goals are we setting?

 Our aim is to recruit 3 people, on a rolling basis, so that we have up to date knowledge of people's experiences when they, or their loved one, have been cared for by the hospice.
 This will create a co-design approach where we can work together in a collaborative way to create solutions.
-Co-design aims to harness the collective wisdom and insights of everyone involved, especially the endusers, to innovate, solve problems and create better end of life experiences for people in our care.
+Co-design aims to harness the collective wisdom and insights of everyone involved, especially the end- Increase the use of co-design and co-production approaches in developing users, to innovate, solve problems and create better end of life experiences for people in our care.
 As we start to implement our hospice strategy for the next 5 years, we will endeavour to have this as a permanent strand for gathering information and knowledge to reflect people's experiences and inform the development and transformation of care.
 We will request that staff and volunteers record comments, in real time, when they hear people's wishes, thoughts and ideas so that we can have a shared vision and tailor services accordingly.
+What will the impact be?

 By following this route of co-design, it will promote positive relationships between the hospice workforce and people using our service, demonstrating a commitment to listen and respond.
 We hope it will foster trust and transparency and allow people to witness the direct impact of their contributions, 'you said, we did'.
 This approach bridges gaps between stakeholders and ensures that the design process is an open, shared journey towards a common goal.
-The first workshop is planned for June 2025 and outcomes will be shared in the Quality Account 2025/26
+The first workshop is planned for June 2025 and outcomes will be shared in the Quality Account 2025/26 How will the progress be monitored and reported?

 We will maintain detailed records of the co-design process, and any developments/transformations agreed because of the workshops.
 We will communicate outcomes with all participants and stakeholders, being transparent about how their input was incorporated.
 IEMG will monitor feedback bi-monthly with regular reports going to Care & Quality Committee.
 Regular reporting of 'you said, we did' will be displayed around the hospice.
+Priority 3: Patie Experience

-Dementia - consolidated progress and the future
+Dementia - consolidated progress

 Author: Mark Gilbey-Cross, Quality Improvement Lead

+How was this identified as a priority?

 This piece of work was identified as a priority within the new Saint Francis Hospice Five Year Strategy 2025-30 to increase access to Hospice services from underserved communities, through building an understanding of the areas of unmet need in each 'place', and what their clinical care needs are.
+What goals are we setting?

 The aim is to consolidate the excellent and innovative dementia work already undertaken at Saint Francis Hospice.
 We will develop a new Hospice-wide Dementia Project Group to ensure complete internal collaboration and alignment of dementia workstreams.
 We need to identify areas of dementia care and support that can be improved, extended or introduced, internally and externally.
 To also consider the dementia related learning and development needs of the organisation.
+What will the impact be?